JavierGamezMendoza/FastRepo/README.md

 ## Config

 Edit the `config.py` and replace all the fields to your own data.

+In `gitToken` field you must paste a GitHub token (classic) with repo and delete repo permissions.

 ## Options